Beyond Our Ken

 Ghost in the Shell

-A megacity and metaphysics, ultra violence and super humans; all very memorable, but the most indelible impression made by Ghost in the Shell (1995) is of its restraint.
-It may seem unearned praise for a film that often delivers its message by having the characters discuss matters of existential inquiry at length, but the film is lean in so many other ways precisely to allow the possibility of these dialogues.
+A megacity and metaphysics, ultraviolence and superhumans; all very memorable, but the most indelible impression made by Ghost in the Shell (1995) is of its restraint.
+It may seem unearned praise for a film that often delivers its message by having the characters discuss matters of existential inquiry at length, but the film is lean in many other ways precisely to allow the possibility of these dialogues.
 At 82 minutes total running time, Ghost in the Shell is certainly not bloated.
-It is a film of big ideas that it runs at head first, not giving a damn if we think it a pretentious bore.
-It is exceptional for its surety of purpose, for how sparingly it doles out the action and spectacle usually associated with its genre, and for the coolly distant tone it maintains even when the action is on screen.
+It is a film of big ideas that it runs at head first, not giving a damn if we think it pretentious.
+It is an exceptional film for its surety of purpose, for how sparingly it doles out the action and spectacle usually associated with its genre, and for the coolly distant tone it maintains even when the action is on screen.

-There are no heroes and no unequivocal villains in this world, only opposing groups of extraordinarily competent people directed by shady intra-governmental power brokers.
-The operatives of Section 9 act on orders without complaint about the moral fluidity of their superiors or the corruption of the system.
-All this positions the film as cynical and somewhat realist, aware of realpolitik and the wetwork involved in its implementation.
-Upon this rigid framework the film builds toward ideas that cannot be dramatised easily in a visual medium; transhumanism poses a tricky representational problem for cinema and its obsession with the face as the locus of individuality.
-Later on in the film, director Mamoru Oshii employs some interesting tactics for challenging this obsession, but first he must address another problematic aspect of representation that he has inherited from his source material.
+There are no heroes nor unequivocal villains in the film’s world, only opposing groups of extraordinarily competent people directed by shady intra-governmental power brokers.
+The film at first appears content to cast a cynical eye upon the corporate machinations, realpolitik, and gruesome wetwork of its near-future megacity.
+But what begins as a procedural cybercrime action/drama soon launches into a far loftier realm.
+It explores ideas that cannot be dramatised easily in a visual medium and grapples with the tricky representational problem that transhumanism poses for cinema and its obsession with the face as the locus of individuality.
+In Ghost in the Shell’s final act, director Mamoru Oshii employs some interesting tactics for challenging this facial obsession, but before that he must address another problematic aspect of representation that he has inherited from his source material.

 The Ghost in the Shell [1] is originally a manga created by Masamune Shirow.
-An ensemble cast of characters is headed by the female cyborg Motoko Kusanagi, whom her creator pens with an ogling male gaze and blasé sexism.
-She is treated alternately as a decorative object and a masturbatory fantasy, typical of female characters in seinen manga primarily marketed to adolescent males.
-In the anime adaptation Oshii transforms Motoko from sexed-up poppet to serious-minded protagonist.
-Her beauty is chiselled, her gaze eerie.
-She reacts with indifference to her colleague Batou’s gauche affection and her body is clearly coded as unobtainable – feminine but not necessarily female, and in any case not existing to pander to male needs and desires.
+An ensemble cast of characters is headed by the female cyborg Motoko Kusanagi, whom her creator pens with an ogling male gaze.
+She is treated alternately as a decorative object and as a masturbatory fantasy, typical of female characters in seinen manga primarily marketed to adolescent males.
+In contrast, Oshii’s film adaptation transforms Motoko from sexed-up poppet to serious-minded protagonist.
+Notably we do not see her smile, joke, or laugh.
+She is sombre, her beauty chiselled, her gaze eerie.
+She seems indifferent to her colleague Batou’s gauche affection and though her naked body is depicted repeatedly, she is clearly coded as unobtainable – feminine but not necessarily female, and in any case not existing to pander to male needs and desires.

-The film is not coy about showing us this body.
-Within seconds of being introduced to her we see full frontal nudity, which is partly a neutralising tactic intended to render the subsequent nudity unremarkable and partly an intentional provocation of the audience.
-She may be classically beautiful but she is rendered as a white slab of synthetic meat that defies us to be aroused.
-In lieu of titillation we are offered morbid fascination.
+The film is unflinching in its portrayal of the nudity that was a source of much titillation in the manga, delivering a full frontal reveal within seconds of introducing us to Motoko.
+This appears to be an intentional provocation of the audience: she may be classically beautiful but her body is rendered as a pale slab of synthetic flesh that we are challenged to find arousing.
+In lieu of titillation we are offered morbid fascination at the physical specimens on display.
 The film is eager to demonstrate all the ways humans and cyborgs can be dismantled and otherwise unpacked.
 Violence done to the body is ferocious and shocking.
 Depicted in a curiously clinical manner throughout the film, in death the body becomes a dissection study in which every sinew, vein, structure and joint explodes onto the screen for examination.

 When finally she comes face to face with the Puppet Master, the mysterious emergent intelligence that has been cyber-stalking her and with whom she has become obsessed, both he and Motoko lie broken and immobile.
 With Batou’s help, their brains are wired together so that sensory input and vocal output flow between them.
 The Puppet Master makes his proposition to Motoko and Oshii begins delicately to separate her personality from her physical manifestation: the Puppet Master speaks by using the vocal centre in Motoko’s body; she engages his visual field and looks at herself using his eyes; he turns her own gaze back onto him/her.
 So far as cinematic language is concerned, their two identities are already thoroughly intermingled by the time the Puppet Master proposes they merge consciousnesses.